-If deficiencies are identified at any time during the evaluation process, TNPI address the deficiency in a corrective action process and the training program will be modified as required.
+If deficiencies or opportunities for improvement are identified at any time during the evaluation process, TNPI address the deficiency or opportunity for improvement in a corrective action process and the training program will be modified as required.

 All tracking and reporting is completed in Intelex computer tracking software.
 This will log the events and assign responsibilities and completion timelines.